uptonking/note4yaoo/lib-db-nedb-community.md

   - I was running two node servers, each on different ports, but both reading and writing to the same persistent datastore file.
 It looks like each node process is reading its own copy of the doc from the file.
   - For example, node process one creates the first record below, and second node process creates the second record.
   - The dump of the data file contains both record, but each process can only read one that has been created by itself.

+- I began working on this louischatriot/nedb-server which basically an Express server around a single NeDB instance, allowing concurrent access by different processes.
+Didn't have the time to finish and not sure when I will find it but this is pretty simple, just a REST wrapper.
+If anyone wants to take the project and finish it I'll be happy to review a PR !
+- I'm new to Express (and, indeed, Node as a server thing - I use it in bundled WebAPPs mostly) but isn't that approach still 'single threaded' for all requests made the the Express 'server'?
+  - You could multi-thread it using something like Cluster Node but then you'd run the risk of conflicting CRUD requests (one thread deletes a record whilst another is updating it - leaving it undeleted and updated or updated and then deleted at-random).
+  - When I think about it - the best solution would be to have 2 separate DB files - a read-only one which is accessed by a multi-threaded query 'server' and the writable one which is access by a single-threaded CRUD server - but I've no idea how practical that is - how we'd tell NEDB to write the file/copy the file and re-read the file on-demand!?
+- Did you think about combining http://elasticsearch.org and MongoDB?
+Using that together would give you extremely fast queries on a large amount of data via ElasticSearch while MongoDB keeps responsible for concurrent CRUD ops.

 - 👉🏻 One thing you should keep in mind though is that NeDB keeps a copy of the database in RAM,
   - so is not suited for large applications where you have more than 1M records, If that's your case you should go with mongodb